DarkPoulet/eggnoggplusplus/README.md

 2. Create a map in the folder "maps", either using the `mapeditor` or manually by copying the syntax from the other examples
 3. Change the file `main.py` to use your new map
 4. Run `main.py` with python3. (`python3 main.py` on linux)
 5. Done.
-The eggnogg binary in folder "my_eggnogg_linux" or "my_eggnogg_windows" has the new map instead of "BUBBLE BATTLEFIELD".
+The eggnogg binary in folder "my_eggnogg_linux" or "my_eggnogg_windows" has the new maps according to what you changed in `main.py`.
 (Go to the directory "my_eggnogg-\*", then run `eggnoggplus`).
-If you run into error "segmentation fault", it it probably because your map didn't respect the format decribed below, or that you didn't go the folder "my_eggnogg_*" before running eggnogg.
+If you run into error "segmentation fault", it is probably because your map didn't respect the format decribed below, or that you didn't go in the folder "my_eggnogg_*" before running eggnogg.

 ## Limitations ##
-- You can only replace one map at a time, and only "BUBBLE BATTLEFIELD".
 - You have to make a 6-panel map (of size 12\*33, as in examples).
 You only design the left part of the map, and the right part will be symmetric.
 - You must strictly respect the format in the .map files.
 Do not remove the maps separators "-------" or add extra blank lines, etc.